open/close all folders

 - Naruto: In the Sasuke Retrieval Arc, Sasuke was put inside a coffin that had some sort of magical barrier surrounding it.
 This barrier made it difficult for Neji to see inside the coffin with his Byakugan.

-- Superman cannot use his X-Ray Vision to see through objects covered in lead or sufficiently dense materials.
+- Superman and Supergirl cannot use their X-Ray Vision to see through objects covered in lead or sufficiently dense materials.

-- One time, Superman actually made that work to his advantage when facing The Joker.
-Joker claimed that he had imprisoned a number of hostages in lead lined coffins in various locations throughout Metropolis and told Superman about them, anticipating that the superhero would have to spend at least a day frantically looking for them while Joker fled the city with the hostages.
-It turns out that all Superman had to do was do a wide x-ray vision scan above the city from the air and the coffins instantly stood out as opaque objects to him.
-Thus, Supes was able to check the coffins quickly and had plenty of time to track down the Joker.
+- In Superman Vol 2 #9, Superman actually made that work to his advantage when facing The Joker.
+Joker claimed that he had imprisoned a number of hostages in lead-lined coffins in various locations throughout Metropolis and told Superman about them, anticipating that the superhero would have to spend at least a day frantically looking for them while Joker fled the city with the hostages.
+It turns out that all Superman has to do is a wide X-ray vision scan above the city from the air and the coffins instantly stand out as opaque objects to him.
+Thus, Supes is able to check the coffins quickly and has plenty of time to track down the Joker.

 - Marvel Comics' Secret Wars has most of Earth's mightiest heroes transported to an alien battleworld.
 Another transport holds many of Earth's most dangerous villains.
 Professor X tries using his psychic powers to identify which villains are aboard, but Enchantress mystically shields her party from Professor X's psychic powers.

 - This sort of thing happens to the X-Men a lot since a large number of members have psychic powers.
 Usually, a villain will bring along some sort of device or magic to shield them from their telepathy.

 - In The Mighty Thor, the wedding dress of Heimdall's wife, Siri, is the only thing his near omniscient Super Senses can't see through.